awslabs/agents-for-amazon-bedrock-blueprints/docs/UserGuide.md

 #### Generating a KMS Key

 If you want the `BedrockGuardrailsBuilder` to generate a new KMS key for you, you can set the `generateKmsKey` to `true`.
-Or you can provide your own with `kmsKeyArn`
+Or you can provide your own key with `kmsKeyArn`

 ```
 const guardrailBuilder = new BedrockGuardrailsBuilder(stack, 'TestGuardrail', {